Spain’s Podemos suspends talks with Socialists to form government

 Spain's anti-austerity party Podemos on Wednesday dealt a blow to the country's Socialists -- racing to try and form a coalition government following inconclusive elections -- when they suspended negotiations with them.

-Podemos made the announcement after the Socialists secured the backing of centrist party Ciudadanos, which Inigo Errejon of the far-left grouping said "prevents the possibility of forming a pluralistic government of change".
+Podemos made the announcement after the Socialists signed a deal with centrist party Ciudadanos, which Podemos’s Inigo Errejon told a news conference “prevents the possibility of forming a pluralistic government of change”.

-The support of Podemos is vital to Socialist leader Pedro Sanchez as he seeks enough backing from lawmakers to become prime minister when they vote for or against his programme for government next week.
+The support of the party is vital to Socialist leader Pedro Sanchez as he seeks enough backing from lawmakers to become prime minister when they vote for or against his programme for government next week.

-This was now "doomed to failure" by the agreement with a party Podemos considers too liberal, Errejon said, sparking a furious response from the Socialists.
+This was now “doomed to failure” by the agreement, Errejon added.

 – Uphill struggle –